CalgaryR/R-Syntax-Workshop-2022/README.md

 This provides a workshop with zero-time spent on setup and leaving the time and attention to focus on R syntax exclusively.

 So far 4 iterations of these workshops have given feedback to  present a more modular approach to each basic syntax concept starting from basic operators, variables, and built-in functions to data types, data structures, and ultimately user functions and basics of control flow for  programming.

+The latest workshop is scheduled for two sessions: one on Monday, Aug 27 covering parts 1, 2 and 3.
+The second is on Tuesday, Aug 29, covering Part 5.